This ex-StanChart banker co-founded a Real Estate Management Platform to help NRIs maintain their properties, now has an AUM of $1.3 billion

 What we have to understand is that banking and real estate are interlinked.

-In banking, let's assume we are lending to some company, where the underlying asset is actually real estate.
-As a banker, you would end up knowing all the financial assets and then offer services to the client.
+In banking, let’s assume we are lending to some company, where the underlying asset is actually real estate.
+As a banker, you would end up knowing all the financial assets and then offering services to the client.

 But for some reason, banks did not offer real estate services.